kenjinc/university-dining-impact-model/analysis/analysis-script.md

           labels=c("A","B","","","","","","","","","","","","","",""),
           font.label=list(size=14,face="bold",color="black"),
           common.legend=TRUE,
-          legend="bottom") %>%
+          legend="bottom")
-annotate_figure(top=text_grob("Figure X. Violin plot array comparing the anticipated mitigation and savings potential associated with each of the eight modeled dietary scenarios across the four designated income classifications.")) pop_dec_cf_wf_vp
+pop_dec_cf_wf_vp
 ```

 ![](analysis-script_files/figure-gfm/unnamed-chunk-34-1.png)<!-- -->
+%\>% annotate_figure(top=text_grob(“Figure X. Violin plot array
+comparing the anticipated mitigation and savings potential associated
+with each of the eight modeled dietary scenarios across the four
+designated income classifications.”))

 In the interest of exploring the different possible visualization
 options, we will also generate an array of box plots to see how the